zhouyp97/PSC-PC-Scientometrics/README.md

 Raw data and execution file for related manusript including its guidance and input files.

-Related files will be uploaded after the related manuscript is formally accepted.
+Related files will be uploaded at a suitable time after the related manuscript is accepted.